Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Introduction

-The use of mixtures of experts to perform model-based clustering is supported by a rich literature which has developed over the past thirty years.
-Recently, \citet{Huang2012Jun} showed that a semiparametric mixture of experts is identifiable under weak assumptions, and \citet{Nguyen2021Dec} showed that a mixture of experts using a softmax gating function and location-scale kernels can provide arbitrarily accurate density estimates.
+The use of mixtures of experts to jointly perform regression and clustering is supported by a rich literature which has developed over the past thirty years.
+Recently, \textcite{Huang2012Jun} showed that a semiparametric mixture of experts is identifiable under weak assumptions, and \textcite{Nguyen2021Dec} showed that a mixture of experts using a softmax gating function and location-scale kernels can provide arbitrarily accurate density estimates.
 Also, the use of a neural network in a mixture of experts has gained popularity in recent years.
-For example, \citet{Hadavandi2016May} use a mixture of neural network experts in an agglomerative clustering scheme, and \citet{Liu2020} propose a mixture of neural network regressions in which all neural network experts share a common set of parameters.
+For example, \textcite{Hadavandi2016May} use a mixture of neural network experts in an agglomerative clustering scheme, and \textcite{Liu2020} propose a mixture of neural network regressions in which all neural network experts share a common set of parameters.
 However, the latter approach does not use covariates to inform the cluster probabilities, and both are computationally intensive to train, requiring algorithms such as backprogagation or batch-size gradient descent.
-Our model also uses a mixture of neural network experts, but we randomly draw and then fix the hidden layer weights, thus bypassing the need for heavy computation. \citet{ELMFunctions} show that such random-weight neural networks can approximate any data-generating function with arbitrary accuracy and still generalize well to held-out samples.
-This technique has been applied to a variety of settings, including nonlinear regression \citep{He2016Oct}, clustering \citep{He2014Mar,Ding2017Apr}, and mixture modeling \citep{Husmeier1998Jan}.
-See \citet{Cao2018Jan} for a more thorough review.
+Our model also uses a mixture of neural network experts, but we randomly draw and then fix the hidden layer weights, thus bypassing the need for heavy computation. \textcite{ELMFunctions} show that such random-weight neural networks can approximate any continuous data-generating function with arbitrary accuracy and still generalize well to held-out samples.
+This technique has been applied to a variety of settings, including nonlinear regression \parencite{He2016Oct}, clustering \parencite{He2014Mar,Ding2017Apr}, and mixture modeling \parencite{Husmeier1998Jan}.
+See \textcite{Cao2018Jan} for a more thorough review.